-Since the National Weather Service (NWS) and the Environmental Protection Agency (EPA) developed a UV index, more people have become aware of the risks associated with UV radiation.
-But, are you aware that UV radiation also does harm to your eyes?
-Wearing sunglasses is the best defence against these harmful rays.
+Sunglasses have been a consistent fixture of optical fashion trends dating back to the early 1900’s, but are you aware of their importance when it comes to ocular health?
+Since the National Weather Service (NWS) and the Environmental Protection Agency (EPA) developed a UV index, more people have become aware of the risks to your skin associated with UV radiation.
+A lot of people don’t realize that UV radiation can also harm your eyes, and it’s not so easy to apply sunscreen there!

-The degree of UV protection a pair of sunglasses offers has nothing to do with the colour of its lenses.
-In other words, as long as your optician has certified that the lens blocks more than 99% of the sun’s UV light then the choice of color/ tint density is up to you.
-Sunglasses that block the sun’s HEV rays are copper or amber in color.
-This distinct feature blocks out blue light and enhances contrast making them ideal for outdoor sports/ activities.
+UV protection and polarization of a pair of sunglasses might have nothing to do with lens colour.
+As long as your optician has certified that the lens blocks more than 99% of the sun’s UV light then the choice of colour is up to you!
+However, some colours may be more beneficial during certain weather patterns or for certain activities.

 Sun Protection for Children

-How to Choose a Pair of Sunglasses for Your Child?
+How do I Choose a Pair of Sunglasses for My Child?

 Accessorize With a Cord

 When you are out shopping for kid’s sunglasses and you make your purchase, you’ll be told how to take care of them.
 This will include recommendation for the ideal cleaning cloth and solution, plus a case to store the sunglasses when they are not worn.
 If you are concerned about losing them, one option is to attach cords.
 These are attached to the temple of the sunglasses so that they don’t fall off.

 Keep up With the Top Trends in Kids’ Sunglasses